tom-seddon/b2/doc/Installing-on-OSX.md

 debugging features](./Debug-version.md) for use when creating new programs or investigating existing software.

-## macOS files missing from releases page?

-The releases are created automatically, and it can sometimes take a day or two for the macOS version to appear.

-If this happens, you can download an older version for now from the full list at https://github.com/tom-seddon/b2/releases.
-Please revisit after a day or two!

 ## Keystroke Receiving warning

 The first time you run b2 on newer macOS, you may get a warning about